 “She was such a little thing,” Red says searching for the words as he spoke.
 “But she fought without hesitation, always.
 She did her best to keep me safe, and she succeeded.
 It’s only been a month and a half since we started our journey, but she was with us from day one, from the first danger we all faced as a team.
 She’s not the first pokemon we lost,” he says, nodding to Blue.
 “And not the only one we lost today.
 But she’s the first we caught together.
 And I’m glad we’re all together to say goodbye.”

 Red waits for more words to come, thoughts popping in and out of his mind, spinning through it untethered until they fade.
-The silence stretches out, too long, so he just nods and whispers “Thank you” to the small grave before turning away, cheeks red.
+The silence stretches out, too long, so he just nods and whispers “Thank you” to the small grave before turning away and heading back toward the dig site, cheeks red.

 Too late he realizes he prohibited any potential last words the other two might have wanted to speak, but they follow him without hesitation, so he supposes they didn’t plan on saying anything.

 “No prob.”
 Blue has the shovel braced between his arms and shoulders, gaze down.
 Leaf nods, sniffing a bit.
 Red waits for some crushing emotion to wash over him, but he feels… okay.
 A bit sad, a bit bitter at the unfairness of it all, but mostly he just feels hungry and tired.

 Red isn’t even sure why he feels like he should be more upset.
 Is he worried there’s something wrong with him?
 That maybe his metric for grief was broken after his dad, just because he isn’t falling to pieces over his lost rattata?